ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 <b> Add and enroll client hosts into IdM </b>

-To add clients hosts into freeIPA can be done via command or console, but to enroll the host can only be done via each client host by install "freeipa-client" and condigure domain.
+To add client hosts into freeIPA can be done via command or console, but to enroll the host can only be done via each client host by install "freeipa-client" and condigure domain.

 - For CentOS client (11.0.1.151 freeipa-client1.zackz.oonline) enrollment:

 {% highlight shell %}